 - Immediately contact your care team.

-- If the dressing is falling off, put another dressing over it while waiting for the advice of your care team.
+- If the dressing is falling off, put another dressing over it while waiting for the advice of your healthcare team.

 - If the dressing is partially detached, do not remove it as you might remove the catheter by mistake.